-Aneamia is a condition caused by a lack of hemoglobin (red blood cells) in the blood.
+Anaemia is a condition caused by a lack of haemoglobin (red blood cells) in the blood.

 Symptoms can vary in degree ranging from tiredness and slight dizzy spells to more serious cases which lead to chronic fatigue, shortness of breath, inflammation, and severe headaches.

 Haemoglobin is made from iron which is ingested through red meat, seafood and leafy greens.

 Healthy levels of iron for a female are 12 g/dl which varies for those who are pregnant or breastfeeding so it’s important that if you’re an expectant mother that you regularly have your iron levels checked with a simple blood test.

 As women lose blood while menstruating, they are more susceptible than men of becoming anaemic.

 An iron deficiency is often treatable with simple dietary changes or with the addition of a daily supplement until the levels are back to a healthy range.
 In more severe cases though, an iron infusion might be recommended by your GP to give you a faster, more immediate impact.

 An iron infusion is a straightforward procedure which takes approximately 30 minutes.

 Iron is administered intravenously with a needle that is attached to a drip.